-\ Don't lecture.
 Look, listen and learn.
 Facilitate.
 Don't dominate.
 Don't interrupt.
-When they are mapping, modelling or diagramming, don't interfere: let them get on with it.
+When people are mapping, modelling or diagramming, let them get on with it.
 When people are thinking or discussing before replying, give them time to think or discuss.

 (This sounds easy.
 It is not.
 We tend to be habitual interrupters.
-Do clever, important and articulate people who think fast find it hardest to keep their mouths shut?)
+Is it precisely those who are most clever, important and articulate who are also most disabled, finding it hardest to keep their mouths shut?)